PAYROLL TAX AND REPORTING REQUIREMENTS FOR 2019

 The U.S. Department of Labor issues regulations regarding overtime provisions.
 If you have any questions regarding these provisions, please contact us.

 An employer must include annually the value of an employee’s personal use of a business vehicle in an employee’s gross wages.
 Please contact us if this applies to any of your employees or if you need more information.

-A Form 1099 MISC must be issued to any person or nonincorporated entity to which you have paid at least $600 in rents, services and certain other income payments.
-New Filing Date - Form 1099 MISC must be filed with the Internal Revenue Service on or before January 31, 2017, when you are reporting nonemployee compensation payments in Box 7.
-Otherwise, file by February 28, 2017.
-The due date for furnishing payee statements remains at January 31, 2017.
+A Form 1099 MISC must be issued to any person or non-incorporated entity to which you have paid at least $600 in rents, services and certain other income payments.
+Form 1099 MISC must be filed with the Internal Revenue Service on or before January 31, 2019, when you are reporting nonemployee compensation payments in Box 7.
+Otherwise, file by February 28, 2019.
+The due date for furnishing payee statements remains at January 31, 2019.

 If you pay someone to perform household duties you may be subject to payroll reporting requirements.
 Please contact our office if you are not sure of the applicability of this.